rajsunmukhani/InstagramCloneMaking/readme.md

 13. Enable liking a post on feed page ✅

-14. Make the animation for user when liking the post.
+14. Animation for user when liking the post.

+15. Making search profile work ✅